devcool20/chatgpt-clone/README.md

-A modern, full-stack AI chatbot platform built with Next.js, Vercel AI SDK, Mem0 for memory retention, MongoDB, Clerk authentication, and a beautiful, responsive UI powered by Tailwind CSS and Radix UI.
+A modern, full-stack AI chatbot platform built with Next.js, Vercel AI SDK, Mem0 for memory retention, MongoDB, Clerk authentication, and a beautiful, responsive UI powered by Tailwind CSS and Shadcn.

 ---